Use Life Settlements and the Secondary Market for Life Insurance

 Who can Benefit from Life Settlements?

 A person who no longer has a need for the life insurance he or she originally purchased would be a good fit for a life settlement.
 Take, for example, a business owner who bought a $2 million policy in 1996 to provide income for his wife and daughter in the event of his untimely death.

 Fast forward to 2016, he and his wife now have plenty of savings.
 His daughter is married with kids and has a successful career of her own.
 If this business owner simply cashes in the policy, he would receive back only the surrender value, a figure that is well below the death benefit amount.
 If he sells the policy instead, he would still get less than the death benefit, but far more than the surrender amount.

-Here is another example: We recently helped an older executive who was about to surrender his executive life insurance policy for $72,000 when he learned his former employer could no longer pay the $7 million premium.
-Through a life settlement, he received $2.7 million instead.
+Here is another example: We recently helped an older executive who was about to surrender his executive life insurance policy for $72,000 when he learned his former employer would no longer pay the high annual premium.
+Through a life settlement, he received $2.7 million in cash instead.
+That is more than a $2.6 million difference.
 Thank goodness a friend referred him to Howard Kaye!

 The logic is that, at some point in the future, the buyer of your policy will collect the full $2.5 million death benefit.
 There is, of course, the chance that you’ll live past your life expectancy, thereby reducing the returns for the investor, who will need to continue paying to realize the ultimate return.
 That’s a gamble, though, that the investor takes when he or she offers you a life settlement.
 There is also a chance you will pass away shortly after your policy is bought, creating a larger return potential for the buyer.